 Ashland provides the NEOs and other selected executives with financial planning services (including tax preparation).
-All the NEOs participated in the financial planning program in fiscal 2019.
-All NEOs are additionally eligible for a reimbursement of up to \$5,000 a year for services performed relating to an executive physical; however, only Messrs.
-Wulfsohn and Consiglio participated in this program in fiscal year 2019.
+All NEOs are additionally eligible for a reimbursement of up to \$5,000 a year for services performed relating to an executive physical.
 In addition, Ashland pays life insurance premiums on behalf of the NEOs and provides certain charitable matching donations pursuant to various Company programs, in each case, on the same terms as such premiums are paid and contributions are made with respect to Ashland employees generally.

-The Compensation Committee reviews the perquisites provided to executive officers as part of their overall review of executive compensation.
+The Compensation Committee reviews the perquisites provided to executive officers as part of its overall review of executive compensation.
 The Compensation Committee has determined the perquisites serve a useful business purpose, as such expenditures allow the executives to be more effective in their duties and the types and amounts are well within the appropriate range of market practices.
-In November 2019, the Compensation Committee reduced the financial planning allowance to align with current market practice.

 A detailed description of the cost of these perquisites is included in the "Summary Compensation Table" section of this Proxy Statement.